frjo/hugo-theme-zen/README.md

 ### Upgrade to 5.x

+1. Make sure you are using Hugo v0.146.0 or later both in development and for deployment.
-1. Remove your projects `_colors.scss`, take note of the colours you have changed.
+2. Remove your projects `_colors.scss`, take note of the colours you have changed.
-2. Override colours and other css variables in projects `_custom.scss`.
+3. Override colours and other css variables in projects `_custom.scss`.
-3. Update/remove/convert to css vars the variables you overridden in projects `_extra.scss` so they match changes in themes `_variables.scss` and `_sass_variables.scss`.
+4. Update/remove/convert variables you overridden in projects `_extra.scss` so they match changes in themes `_variables.scss` and `_sass_variables.scss`.

 ## Version 4.x